comendrun/sunnyside-agency-landing-page/README.md

 ### What I learned

-For this Challenge, we could have several options to achieve what we want. first of all i wanted to try this one with css backgound-image way. in this method, i defined every div that we could have in our page and by assigning a background image with css on them, i controlled changing pictures from mobile state to desktop state. i think i could also assign a picture directly to divs and then hide mobile or desktop images in opposite cases with css or even js. but i preffered this method and despite the complexity it added to the project, i liked the experience. but if i had to start over this project, i wouldn do it with this approach, because withoud any content the div's where hard to assign a non-specific height or width and it added a little to the time i finished the project. over all i liked the experience and i hope i can do much better works in the future.
+For this challenge, we could have several options to achieve what we want. first of all i wanted to try this one with CSS background-image way. in this method, i defined every div that we could have in our page and by assigning a background image with CSS on them, i controlled changing pictures from mobile state to desktop state.
+I think i could also assign a picture directly to divs and then hide mobile or desktop images in opposite cases with CSS or even js. but i preferred this method and despite the complexity, it added to the project, i liked the experience.
+But if i had to start over this project, I will not do it with this approach, because with no content the divs were hard to assign a non-specific height or width and it added a little to the time i finished the project. overall i liked the experience and I hope I can do much better work in the future.

 <!-- To see how you can add code snippets, see below: